Why is it so important to stay hydrated?

 - No tears when crying

-Some people are at higher risk of dehydration, including those who get a lot of exercise, have certain medical conditions, are sick, or are not able to get enough fluids during the course of the day.
+People are at higher risk of dehydration if they exercise at a high intensity, have certain medical conditions, are sick, or are not able to get enough fluids during the day.
 Older adults are also at higher risk.
-As you age, your brain may be unable to sense dehydration and send the signals for thirst.
+As you get older, your brain may not be able to sense dehydration and send the signals for thirst.

 You may need to increase the amount of water you are drinking if you: